markmanuelmiller/servicenow-resources/README.md

 1. [Misc](#misc)

+## JavaScript Features Not Supported In ServiceNow
+This is a list of JavaScript features (ES5 & ES6 & beyond) that are not supported in the ServiceNow implementation of Mozilla Rhino.

+**NOTE**: NO ES6 features are supported in ServiceNow!

+- `Array.forEach`
+- `=>` - arrow functions are not supported
+-

 ## Development Resources
 - [ServiceNow Standards Framework](https://github.com/iamkalai/SNStandardsFramework) by [@iamkalai](https://github.com/iamkalai)
 - [Interface Design Patterns for Script Includes](https://codecreative.io/servicenow/interface-design-patterns-for-script-includes) by [@tltoulson](https://github.com/tltoulson)